Home

 9. Coursera’s Machine Learning Specialization

 The University of Washington has created five courses, with practical case studies, to teach you the basics of Machine Learning.
-This 6-week course which require between 5 and 8 hours of study a week, will cover ML foundations, classification, clustering, regression, recommender systems and dimensionality reduction, and project using deep learning.
+This 6-week course which requires between 5 and 8 hours of study a week, will cover ML foundations, classification, clustering, regression, recommender systems and dimensionality reduction, and project using deep learning.

 Amazon’s Emily Fox and Carlos Guestrin are the instructors, and they expect the learners to have basic math and programming skills along with a working knowledge of Python.
 Course access is free though getting a valid certificate is not.